danstis/ado-asana-sync/README.md

   * `ADO_URL` - The full URL of your Azure DevOps instance.
   * `ASANA_TOKEN` - Your Personal Access Token for Asana to access the work items.
   * `ASANA_WORKSPACE_NAME` - Name of the Asana workspace to sync with.
+* Run the container with the configured environment variables.
+* The application will start syncing work items between ADO and Asana based on the configured settings.

 ## Development